amirhgh/docker-ansible/README.md

 # Ansible Docker

-A simple Ansible Role to install [Docker](https://www.docker.com) on any Linux
+A simple Ansible Role to install [Docker](https://www.docker.com) and docker-compose on any Linux

 ## How to work